Skip to main content

 Two templates have been provided to help both buyers and bidders as part of this process.
 One has been designed specifically for Priority Contracts and the other for Relevant Contracts.

-Where the Organisation wants to reduce barriers to participation in a procurement process, they may wish to use the ‘relevant’ template for higher value/ priority contracts.
-For example, for frameworks or Dynamic Purchasing System (DPS) exercises that may include a number of smaller enterprises.
+Where the Organisation wants to reduce barriers to participation in a procurement process, they may wish to use the 'relevant' template for higher value/priority contracts.
+For example, for frameworks or Dynamic Purchasing System (DPS) exercises, where a number of smaller enterprises may be expected to bid

 • their organisation's scope 1, 2 and 3 emissions sources